hyeonhoshin/NVDIA-drone-wiki/Home.md

 # Introduction

-This project contains instructions, code and other artifacts that allow users to build a drone which can autonomously navigate through highly unstructured environments like forest trails.
-The drone uses deep learning-based AI running on an NVIDIA Jetson embedded platform.
+This project contains instructions, code and other artifacts that allow users to build mobile robots (drones, rovers) which can autonomously navigate through highly unstructured environments like forest trails.
+Our components use deep learning-based AI running on an NVIDIA Jetson embedded platform.
 The code implements ideas discussed in the arXiv paper, see [references](#references) section.

 The project has two major parts, **modeling** and **platform implementation**.